Count Chocula

 Count Chocula was always included in the advertising ploys that were used to offer toys and games and other fun prizes to kids.
 He appeared on the records and small games and was usually featured in the vinyl action figures that were included in the cereal boxes.

-READ MORE: Sugar Mama Candy (History, Pictures & Commercials)
+READ MORE: Aniseed Balls (History, Pictures & Nutrition)

 The original scripts for the monster mascots were worked on for two years because General Mills was worried about them being too scary or not welcoming to children.
 This paid off as the mascots were a huge hit in 1971 when the cereals were released.
 There were some hiccups along the way to do with the representation of the cereal related to the image of count Chocula.